 The rural areas in Tamil Nadu are also well connected with more than 12,524 village panchayats with a minimum scalable bandwidth of 1 Gbps.

-As per TRAI, Chennai is among the top five service areas in India for broadband subscriptions.
+As per TRAI, Chennai is among India’s top five service areas for broadband subscriptions.

-National and international companies, including Yotta, Princeton Digital, ST Telemedia, Netmagic, and Adani are in the process of setting up their data centers in Chennai.
+National and international companies, including Yotta, Princeton Digital, ST Telemedia, Netmagic, and Adani, are setting up their data centers in Chennai.

 The Ambattur locality in Chennai is the preferred choice for data center companies owing to its favorable geographical conditions and existing data center ecosystem.